Peruvian cuisine: Coastal areas

 A center of immigration and centers of the Spanish Viceroyalty, Lima and Trujillo have incorporated unique dishes brought from the arrival of the Spanish Conquistadors and the subsequent waves of immigrants.
 Besides international immigration—a large portion of which happened in Lima—there has been, since the second half of the 20th century, a strong internal flow from rural areas to cities, in particular to Lima.
 This has strongly influenced Lima's cuisine with the incorporation of the immigrants' ingredients and techniques.

 Creole cuisine is the most widespread in this cosmopolitan city.
 Lima hosts a wide variety of international cuisines, with Italian and Chinese (known locally as chifa, a Chinese-Peruvian fusion) being the most popular.
 Rice is one of the foods brought to Peru from Spain.
 Arroz Chaufa, which is Peruvian fried rice is one popular Peruvian dish.
 It is made of peppers, onions, garlic, soy sauce, eggs, chicken, sesame oil, ginger, and cumin.
 It is Peru's version of Chinese fried rice.
 Japanese food, especially sushi, is also very popular, and many chain restaurants from the United States have a significant presence as well.
 Offerings of Arabic, Thai, Mexican, French, English, Argentine, Brazilian, and Indian cuisine can also be found in multiple locations throughout the city of Lima.

 The city's bakeries are quite popular with Peruvians.
 One may find Peruvians standing in line in almost every bakery waiting for freshly baked white bread from 6 to 9 am and from 4 to 6 pm.
 The majority of Peruvians tend to eat bread for breakfast along with coffee or tea.
 Almost all bread in Peru, with the exception of baguettes, is fortified with added fats, such as lard.
 Whole wheat bread is extremely hard to find in the major cities, but more common (and often cheaper) in rural towns.
 Many bakeries sell white bread sprinkled with bran for health conscious customers as whole wheat flour is extremely hard to find.
 However, even this bread is often heavily fortified with lard, shortening or butter.
 Authentic whole wheat bread is imported from Europe and sold at upscale grocery stores.
 A few coastal cities bakeries produce "bollos," which are loaves of bread baked in stone and wood-ovens from the Andes.

-Anticuchos are brochettes made from beef heart marinated in a various Peruvian spices and grilled, often with a side of boiled potato or corn.
+Anticuchos are brochettes made from beef heart marinated in various Peruvian spices and grilled, often with a side of boiled potato or corn.
 They are commonly sold by street vendors, but one may find them in creole food restaurants.